arambalakjian/DataObject-as-Page/README.md

 Create 3 new Classes; The Item class, the Admin Class and the Listing Page class.

-The Item class must extend DataObjectAsPage
+* The Item class must extend DataObjectAsPage
-The Admin class must extend DataObjectAsPageAdmin
+- Inside the Item Class you must define: static $listing_page_class = '[YourListingPageClass]';

-The Listing Page class must extend DataObjectAsPageHolder and DataObjectAsPage_Controller
+* The Admin class must extend DataObjectAsPageAdmin

-Inside the Item Class you must define: static $listing_page_class = '[YourListingPageClass]';
+- Inside the Admin Class, you need to define the standard ModelAdmin attributes

-Inside the Admin Class, you need to define the standard ModelAdmin attributes
+* The Listing Page class must extend DataObjectAsPageHolder and DataObjectAsPage_Controller

-Inside the ListingPage Controller Class you must define: static $item_class = '[YourItemClass]';
+- Inside the ListingPage Controller Class you must define: static $item_class = '[YourItemClass]';

 Run "dev/build" in your browser, for example: "http://localhost/silverstripe/dev/build?flush=all"